A Feasibility Study of Differentially Private Summary Statistics and Regression Analyses with Evaluations on Administrative and Survey Data: Differential Privacy

-Definition \ref{def:adp} provides a simple relaxation of Definition \ref{def:dp} by adding the parameter $\delta$.
-This allows, with small probability, that the strict bound given does not hold, which can be useful when dealing with extreme yet very unlikely cases.
+Definition \ref{def:adp} provides a simple relaxation of Definition \ref{def:dp} by adding the parameter $\delta$, which allows the privacy loss associated with the $\epsilon$ bound to fail at a rate no greater than $\delta$.
+Definition \ref{def:dp} can also be defined as a special case of $(\epsilon, \delta)$-DP when $\delta=0$.

-\cite{dwork2016concentrated} proposed concentrated DP, which aimed to reduce the privacy loss over multiple computations (more on composition of multiple queries soon when discussing Theorem \ref{thm:comp}).
-This definition of privacy was later on improved by \cite{bun2016concentrated} who introduced zero-concentrated DP (zCDP or $\rho$-zCDP), given in Definition \ref{def:scdp}.
-They also show in their Proposition 1.3 that if $M$ satisfies $\rho$-zCDP, then $M$ is $(\rho+2\sqrt{\rho\log(1/\delta)},\delta)$-DP for any $\delta>0$.
-For the other direction, their Proposition 1.4 states that if $M$ satisfies $\epsilon$-DP, then $M$ satisfies $(1/2\epsilon^2)$-zCDP, which allows us to relate $\rho$-zCDP algorithms to an $\epsilon$-DP equivalent.
+\cite{dwork2016concentrated} proposed concentrated DP, which aimed to reduce the total privacy loss over multiple queries. \cite{bun2016concentrated} later improved this definition of privacy with zero-concentrated DP (zCDP or $\rho$-zCDP), given in Definition \ref{def:zcdp}.

 \begin{defn} \textbf{Zero-Concentrated Differential Privacy} \citep{bun2016concentrated}: A sanitization algorithm, $\M$, satisfies $(\xi, \rho)$-zero-concentrated differential privacy if for all $X, X'$ that are $d(X,X')=1$ and $\alpha\in (1, \infty)$,